Kevin Luhman: Education

+Discoveries

 Luhman 16 was named for its discoverer, following common practice for very nearby stars discovered in modern times.

 These discoveries were made through analysis of mid-infrared data from the WISE satellite, a NASA mission that mapped the entire sky and detected several hundred million stars.
 The satellite mapped the entire sky twice between January 2010 and January 2011, thereby providing two sets of images and coordinates for every star.
 The motions of the nearest stars over the six-month interval between the two sets of observations were measurable, enabling the discovery of these new objects.